Blog posts tagged in Module 9

 Whilst SAS is known to EASA please note the challenge that Regulatory Training Organisations do not have EASA Approval - this applies not only to Sofema but to other organizations such as JAA-TO - Baines Simmons - CAA International - Even EASA itself does not have the approval to provide regulatory training. !

-Sofemaonline.com offers online training including EASA Part 66 Module 9 Human Factors compliant training for third country workshop personnel
+Sofemaonline.com offers online training, including EASA Part 66 Module 9 Human Factors compliant training for third-country workshop personnel.

 Introduction

 It is important to ensure that all employees are aware of how to act in the event of a workplace emergency.
-Whilst not every person needs to be qualified as a fire marshal or Emergency First Aid Responder, it is important that a number of employees are "highly trained" and all employees have an general awareness of all potential emergencies and how to proceed.
+Whilst not every person needs to be qualified as a fire marshal or Emergency First Aid Responder, it is important that a number of employees are "highly trained" and all employees have a general awareness of all potential emergencies and how to proceed.

-All employees should understand what constitutes an emergency or disaster at the workplace?
+All employees should understand what constitutes an emergency or disaster at the workplace.

-Sofemaonline.com offers online training including EASA Part 66 Module 9 Human Factors compliant training for third country workshop personnel
+Sofemaonline.com offers online training, including EASA Part 66 Module 9 Human Factors-compliant training for third-country workshop personnel.

 Introduction to Hazards & Risk

-Hazard - Consider that a Hazard has the potential to disrupt or cause harm in some way - this does not in any way mean that it will - simply it can.
+Hazard: Consider that a hazard has the potential to disrupt or cause harm in some way; this does not in any way mean that it will; simply, it can.

-Sofemaonline.com offers online training including EASA Part 66 Module 9 Human Factors compliant training for third country workshop personnel
+Sofemaonline.com offers online training, including EASA Part 66 Module 9 Human Factors compliant training for third-country workshop personnel.

 Introduction

-Sofemaonline.com offers online training including EASA Part 66 Module 9 Human Factors compliant training for third country workshop personnel
+Sofemaonline.com offers online training, including EASA Part 66 Module 9 Human Factors-compliant training for third-country workshop personnel.

 Introduction to Work Logging and Recording